nicolaNovello/nicolaNovello.github.io/_pages/cv.md

 Education
 ======
-* PhD in Information and Communications Engineering, University of Klagenfurt, 2022-Now
+* PhD in Information and Communications Engineering, University of Klagenfurt (2022 - Now)
-* MSc in Control Systems Engineering, University of Padova, 2020-2022
+* MSc in Control Systems Engineering, University of Padova (2020 - 2022)
-* BSc in Information Engineering, University of Padova, 2017-2020
+* BSc in Information Engineering, University of Padova (2017 - 2020)

 Work experience
 ======